-- 1) The site is underlain by plastic to highly plastic subsoils.
-Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 1/4 to 2 1/2 inches. - The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the brown clay, tan clay, tan calcareous clay to light tan marl and tan marl to limestone strata.
+- 1) The site is underlain by moderately plastic to highly subsoils.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 to 1 1⁄2 inches. - The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the clay or marl to limestone subgrade.
 The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.